Associate Professor, Pharmacology and Physiology

 Current Research: Dr. Urbach has been actively involved in a broad range of interdisciplinary research and training activities.
 A physicist with a background in materials science and nonlinear dynamics, he began collaborative work in neuroscience over a decade ago.
 His recent research has focused on using advanced materials fabrication and live cell imaging technologies to elucidate the role of mechanical and structural cues in axon outgrowth and guidance, with the goal of developing novel strategies to engineer nerve regeneration after injury.

-Director of CFMI; Associate Professor, Neurology
+Director of CFMI; Professor, Department of Neurology

 Center for Functional and Molecular Imaging

 Current Research: My research interests are varied but focus on neurodevelopment, reward processing, and neuroimaging methodology.
 My other area of focus the effects of different environmental influences such as early substance use initiation on the developing.
 As the director of the neuroimaging center, I’m also involved in a number of other studies.